Joseph Lister: The catgut ligature (1867-1869)

-A practical problem in general surgery that Lister researched and developed was absorbable ligatures that were used to tie large vessels during amputation.
+A practical problem in general surgery that Lister researched and developed was absorbable ligatures that were used to tie large blood vessels during amputation.
 It had been known for years that gunshot bullets, i.e. smooth metallic objects, could remain inside the body without causing suppuration but suppuration would occur in silk or thread ligatures, which resulted in the ends being left outside the body to enable the ligatures' removal.
 However, that method left an open path for germs to enter the body alongside the ligating material, and presented a risk of secondary hemorrhage when the ligatures were removed.
 By late 1867, he understood that ligatures were sources of irritation.
 Lister also noticed, while treating a patient with a compound fracture, how a piece of dead bone had become live bone again as new blood vessels suffused the fracture.
 He reasoned that it was possible to find a material that could be absorbed into the body, thereby reducing the ingress of germs.
 He initially took the standard silk thread and impregnated it with carbolic acid.
 On 12 December 1867, in the first of a series of experiments, Lister tested the new ligature by tying the carotid artery of a horse.
 When the horse died six weeks later (of natural causes) it was dissected, and he found dense fibrous tissue had grown over the ligature.
 But he noticed the silk was being absorbed rather slowly.

 On 2 February 1868, in a letter to his father he reported using the new ligature on a private patient with a leg aneurysm.
 The patient recovered completely.
 On 5 February he expressed his profound excitement at the patient's recovery to his father.
 However, the lady died 10 months later of another aneurysm due to vascular disease.
 During the dissection, Lister found that most of the ligature had been absorbed but found a tiny blob of thick pus on the remaining piece, that led him to think an abscess could have formed.
 He began looking for another material and settled on catgut.
 On 31 December 1868, while staying at Upton for Christmas, Lister tested the new carbolised catgut on a calf, running the experiment in his father's museum.
 He again tied the carotid artery and after a month, the calf was dissected.
 Initially he thought the ligature was still in-situ, but on closer examination saw that living tissue was growing into the structure.
 In a letter to his father he described his findings :